-The General Meeting also decides on the issue of convertible bonds or subscription rights that could lead to increases in capital.
+The General Meeting also decides on whether to issue subordinated or unsubordinated convertible bonds or subscription rights, whether or not linked to subordinated or unsubordinated bonds that could lead to increases in capital.

 3.2.3.
 Capital reduction

 The General Meeting may approve a reduction in capital, provided that specific quorum and majority voting requirements and other legal and statutory requirements are met.